patrickhousley/xyzzy-express/README.md

-# xyzzy-express
+# xyzzy2
-Remake of PretendYoureXyzzy repo using ExpressJS, Sequelize, and Angular.
+Remake of PretendYoureXyzzy using:

+- Typescript
+- ExpressJS
+- TypeORM
+- InversifyJS